OPzS Batteries for nuclear power plants in Europe

 Now we have in Europe still 20% HPPlantè batteries, 40% OGi and 40% OPzS batteries.

-Dr Wieland Rusch, designed most of our batteries when he was associated with Microtex during the years 2008 to 2011 when he installed several processes & methods of battery manufacture which ensure that we manufacture a high quality lead acid battery.
+Dr Wieland Rusch, designed most of our batteries when he was associated with Microtex during the years 2008 to 2011 During this time he installed several world class processes & methods of battery manufacture which ensure that we produce a high quality lead acid battery, compared with any leading brand worldwide.
 Dr Rusch is from Germany with an illustrious career in the battery industry.
 He was the inventor of Copper Stretch metal submarine batteries.